 Casein Protein |

-Slow release of amino acids to prevent catabolism overnight |
+Slow amino acid release to prevent nighttime catabolism |

 Combination of Proteins (Whey + Casein) |

-People Looking to Lose Weight |
+People Seeking Weight Loss |

 Casein Protein |